MISP/misp-rfc/misp-core-format/raw.md

 #### deleted

-deleted represents a setting that allows attributes to be revoked.
-Revoked attributes are not actionable and exist merely to inform other instances of a revocation.
+deleted represents a setting that allows objects to be revoked.
+Revoked objects are not actionable and exist merely to inform other instances of a revocation.

 deleted is represented by a JSON boolean. deleted **MUST** be present.